owivwia/1800_202310_BBY32/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 * Hi, my name Jeff!
-Hi my name is Samuel.
-I am so very much excited to embark on this journey called CST!!!!!!!!!!!!!
 * Hi, my name is Olivia and I'm excited for what's to come in my time here at BCIT
 * Hi my name is Samuel.
 I am so very much excited to embark on this journey called CST!!!!!!!!!!!!!